 By definition functions are stateless.
 They operate on a stimulus and gives a output.
 But, most applications need some kind of a state in the backend.
 To alleviate this shortcoming we might have to depend on some other service for maintaining state.
 The point to consider here is that the service we depend upon might not be inherently scalable, hence undermining the benefits of FaaS.
 Already people have started drawing parallels to Stored Procedures for being similar and the challenges it possesses.

-Each of these products are in various levels of maturity and flavours.
+Each of these products is in various levels of maturity and flavors.
 But the entire FaaS ecosystem itself is not mature enough.
-FaaS has lot of raw potential, but it still lacks good tooling, solid CI/CD process and good practices to follow, but this not so surprising.
-No wonder, in the recently released Gartner’s famed Hype Cycle for Cloud Computing, Serverless has been been categorized as “On the Rise”.
+FaaS has a lot of raw potentials, but it still lacks good tooling, a solid CI/CD process, and good practices to follow, but this is not so surprising.
+No wonder, in the recently released Gartner’s famed Hype Cycle for Cloud Computing, Serverless has been categorized as “On the Rise”.

 In the next couple of years can say whether Serverless Architecture or FaaS will sail through.